-If you are a Section 8 Vocuher holder moving to another county or coming from another county please see the following instructions.
+If you are a Section 8 Voucher holder moving to another county or coming from another county please see the following instructions.

-If you are a Clackamas County voucher holder and want to move to another county, contact your Occupancy Specilaist at HACC.
+If you are a Clackamas County voucher holder and want to move to another county, contact your Occupancy Specialaist at HACC.

 If you want to move to Clackamas County we are currently not absorbing porting clients, we are billing your original Housing Authority.
 Please see our Payment Standards below.
 We will be unable to assist you until your current Housing Authority has sent your paperwork to: